krHuda/Learning-projects/README.md

 # Learning-projects
-All my projects are written for educational purposes.
+All my projects that were written for educational purposes